dotnet/docs/docs/framework/data/adonet/connection-strings-and-configuration-files.md

 ## Encrypt Configuration File Sections Using Protected Configuration

  ASP.NET 2.0 introduced a new feature, called *protected configuration*, that enables you to encrypt sensitive information in a configuration file.
 Although primarily designed for ASP.NET, protected configuration can also be used to encrypt configuration file sections in Windows applications.
-For a detailed description of the protected configuration capabilities, see [Encrypting Configuration Information Using Protected Configuration](/previous-versions/aspnet/53tyfkaw(v=vs.100)).

  The following configuration file fragment shows the **connectionStrings** section after it has been encrypted.
 The **configProtectionProvider** specifies the protected configuration provider used to encrypt and decrypt the connection strings.
 The **EncryptedData** section contains the cipher text.